Amateur Radio Emergency Service in Olmsted County

 The Olmsted county ARES net uses the Olmsted EOC 147.255 repeater, PL100.0 Hz, for skywarn and emergency event activation/information.
 The 146.820, PL100.0 Hz, repeater is the backup for the 147.255 repeater and is available to provide additional ARES communications.
 A third back up repeater is the 146.625 PL 100.0 for redundancy and over flow traffic that can not be handled by the previous two repeaters..

-An ARES information and training net is held every Sunday evening at 9:00 PM local time on the 147.255 PL100 repeater.
+An ARES information and training net is held every Sunday evening at 9:00 PM local time.
+Please see the Nets and Meetings page for net and repeater information.
 All registered ARES members are required to check into this net.
 Any licensed amateur radio operator may check into the net.
 Please listen first and follow the NCS check in proceedures.